rlan/pyml/README.md

 # Machine Learning Utility Library in Python

-A collection of miscellaneous code related to machine learning.
+A collection of loosely organized code to assist machine learning research.

 Code is documented in numpy documentation [style](https://numpydoc.readthedocs.io/en/latest/).
 Examples in the documentation also serve as [doctest](https://en.wikipedia.org/wiki/Doctest).